-For roughly two weeks every February, the setting sun reflects off the waters of Yosemite National Park’s Horsetail Falls, creating a twilight spectacle that looks like lava cascading down El Capitan.
+For roughly two weeks every February, the setting sun reflects off the waters of Yosemite National Park’s Horsetail Fall, creating a twilight spectacle that looks like lava cascading down El Capitan.
 The fiery orange illumination, known as the Firefall, attracts thousands of visitors to the park each year.

-Day-Use Reservations for Yosemite’s Firefall
+No Reservations Needed for Yosemite’s Firefall

-Overnight Reservations for Yosemite’s Firefall
+Accommodations for Yosemite’s Firefall

 No one knows exactly when the Firefall will occur—afternoon clouds or a lack of water in the falls can cancel the show.
 Increase your chances by staying a few nights in the park or in nearby Mariposa County or Tuolumne County.

 Guests with reservations at Yosemite Valley Lodge, Curry Village, or the Ahwahnee (or a campsite reservation at Upper Pines, Camp 4, Hodgdon Meadow, or Wawona Campground) don’t need an additional reservation for the February Firefall weekends.
-You can also skirt the reservation requirement by booking a guided tour with Evergreen Lodge or Rush Creek Lodge.

 Parking and Transportation to Yosemite’s Firefall